jgathogo/Tizi-Tracker/README.md

 ## Data Persistence

-**Your data is automatically saved!** Tizi Log uses browser localStorage to remember:
+**Your data is automatically saved!** Tizi Tracker uses browser localStorage to remember:

 - ✅ All workout history
 - ✅ Current weights for each exercise